jdidion/atropos/doc/guide.rst

 To require that filtering criteria must apply to *both* reads in order for a read pair to be considered "filtered", use the option ``--pair-filter=both``.

-To further complicate matters, atropos switches to a backwards compatibility mode ("legacy mode") when none of the uppercase modification options (``-A``/``-B``/``-G``/``-U``) are given.
+To further complicate matters, Atropos switches to a backwards compatibility mode ("legacy mode") when none of the uppercase modification options (``-A``/``-B``/``-G``/``-U``) are given.
 In that mode, filtering criteria are checked only for the *first* read.
 Atropos will also tell you at the top of